cathydutton/cathydutton.github.io/_drafts/2016-01-13-10-reasons-to-start-using-PostCSS-today.markdown

 <h2 class="heading">Intro</h2>

 PostCSS makes it possible to transform or extend syntaxes and features of CSS.
-Nothing groundbreaking there then, but unlike existing pre-processors PostCSS aims go beyond ....... intro text???
+Nothing groundbreaking there then, but unlike existing pre-processors PostCSS aims to improve the usability of CSS by solving long standing issues with CSS at scale such as global scope and inheritance.

- to solve ....... (not just syntax sugar but fixing problems with CSS at scale)

-PostCSS is not an all or nothing tool, plugins can be added to what is an otherwise clean slate allowing developers to take much greater control over the features used and resulting CSS.
+PostCSS is not an all or nothing tool, plugins can be added to what is an otherwise clean slate allowing developers to take much greater control over the features used and the resulting CSS.

-Below are just a few of the reasons to start using PostCSS right away...
+Below are just a few of the reasons to start using PostCSS today...

-<h4 class="heading">1) Simple set up</h4>
+### 1) Simple set up

 Adding PostCSS to your workflow is probably a lot easier then you think, particularly if you are already using a task runner and/or pre-processor.
 PostCSS is written in JavaScript and integrates seamlessly with task runners like Gulp and Grunt.